-For a practical example, the financial services firm Charles Schwab used business intelligence to see a comprehensive view of all of their branches across the United States to understand performance metrics and identify areas of opportunity.
+Many disparate industries have adopted BI ahead of the curve, including healthcare, information technology and education.
+All organisations can use data to transform their operations.
+Financial services firm Charles Schwab used business intelligence to see a comprehensive view of all of their branches across the United States to understand performance metrics and identify areas of opportunity.
 Access to a central business intelligence platform allowed Schwab to bring all of their branch data into one view.
 Now branch managers can identify clients that may have a change in investment needs.
 And leadership can track if a region's performance is above or below average and click in to see the branches that are driving that region's performance.
 This leads to more opportunities for optimisation along with better customer service for clients.

 One of the more common ways to present business intelligence is through data visualisation.
 Humans are visual creatures and very in tune with patterns or differences in colours.
-Data visualisations present data in a way that is more accessible and understandable.
-Visualisations compiled into dashboards can easily tell a story and highlight trends or patterns that may not necessarily be easily discovered when manually analysing the raw data.
+Data visualisations show data in a way that is more accessible and understandable.
+Visualisations compiled into dashboards can quickly tell a story and highlight trends or patterns that may not be discovered easily when manually analysing the raw data.
 This accessibility also enables more conversations around the data, leading to broader business impact.

 Today, more organisations are moving to a modern business intelligence model, characterised by a self-service approach to data.
-IT manages the data (security, accuracy and access), allowing users to interact with their data directly through business intelligence platforms.
-Modern analytics platforms like Tableau help organisations address every step in the cycle of analytics: data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Online.
+IT manages the data (security, accuracy and access), allowing users to interact with their data directly.
+Modern analytics platforms like Tableau help organisations address every step in the cycle of analytics: data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Tableau Cloud.
 This means that IT can govern data access while empowering more people to visually explore their data and share their insights.

 The future role of business intelligence